February 13, 2016

 - The work must be specially ordered or commissioned.

-- The agreement must state it’s a ‘work for hire.’
+- The agreement must state it’s a ‘work for hire.’agreement.

-- The agreement must be executed prior to work starting.
+- The work for hire agreement must be executed prior to work starting.

 I’m not sure if a website is classified as a “collective work” or as an “other audiovisual work,” and to prevent lawyers from trying to parse that in their favor, we make sure our freelancers assign us the copyright on any work they do for us.